A roundup of kosher restaurants and take out in Sarona.

 KOSHER – NO CERTIFICATE

 There are a number of places in Sarona Market that claim to use only kosher dairy or parev ingredients but as the stores are open on Shabbat, they do not have a kosher certificate.
 While this is not an option for everybody, I am including this information for those who are happy with this distinction.

 Included in this category are Gulis who make crispy dough balls that are drizzled with a choice of hot chocolate sauces and various other crunchy and sweet toppings.
-Perfect for sharing or as an indulgent dessert.
-Frost serves frozen yogurt with a tower of waffle cubes on top, drizzled with chocolate and covered with various sweet toppings.
-Other dessert options are cookies from Cookie Bucket, chocolates and cakes from Fauchon Paris and smoothies from Rebar.
-All the pre-packaged chocolates at Max Brenner are kosher (with a hechsher) but the freshly made items are not.
+Cookies from Cookie Bucket and freshly made items at Max Brenner (pre-packaged chocolates have a hechsher).

 Here are other posts about Sarona: